The free group does not have the finite cover property: Abstract

 \section{Abstract}

-We prove that the first order theory of non abelian free groups eliminates the $\exists^{\infty}$-quantifier (in $eq$).
+We prove that the first order theory of nonabelian free groups eliminates the $\exists^{\infty}$-quantifier (in $eq$).
 Equivalently, since the theory of non abelian free groups is stable, it does not have the finite cover property.